 Operating SAP AFS in the Digital Economy

-For the past decade, SAP fashion customers have managed different system landscapes.
-Brick and mortar retailers typically run SAP Retail (industry specific standard SAP ERP) whereas brand manufacturers run SAP AFS (highly modified SAP ERP).
+For the past decade, SAP fashion customers have managed multiple system landscapes.
+Brick and mortar retailers typically run SAP Retail (industry specific standard SAP ERP) whereas brands and manufacturers run SAP AFS (highly modified SAP ERP).

 For wholesale distributors, SAP AFS provides industry-specific processes that empowers employees, customers, and business partners to collaborate successfully - anywhere, anytime.
 But as wholesale distributors expanded into the retail industry and started their private labels, they soon realized that the platform was ill-equipped to handle retail trade scenarios.

 Vice versa, retailers began integrating their wholesale/manufacturing operations, and could not manage their wholesale business on their SAP Retail platform.
 This meant these vertical fashion companies had no choice but to manage these units separately using two ERP systems – one to support their wholesale/manufacturing business and the other for their retail operations.

 This rise in two or more ERP systems, coupled with fragmented peripheral applications created a host of new challenges, restricting fashion companies to adapt to new and emerging market trends.
 Limited visibility into global inventory, complex integration, and data models, data duplication, misalignment of supply and demand are just a few of these challenges - driving the need for a vertical fashion solution.